Walter Gilbert (sculptor)

 Walter Gilbert (1871–1946) was an English sculptor.
 He first studied at Birmingham Municipal School of Art and then the National Art Training School, now the Royal College of Art.
-After a short career as an instructor, Gilbert worked at the Bromsgrove Guild, where he was a director, and then at H. H. Martyn.
+After a short career as an instructor, Gilbert worked at the Bromsgrove Guild, where he was a director, and then at H.H.
+Martyn & Co.
 While at the Guild, Gilbert collaborated with Louis Weingartner.
 When he had moved over to H.H.
 Martyn, his son, Donald Gilbert, was also employed by the firm, and father and son collaborated on many works.
 He retired in 1940 and died six years later.

 Background

 The son of Henry Edward Gilbert and Jane Isabella Gilbert, Walter Gilbert was born on 12 August 1871 in Rugby, Warwickshire.
 Gilbert and his wife, Ina MacGeoch, had two children.
-Margot and Donald were both encouraged to pursue artistic careers and both assisted their father on the Queen Mary's interior decoration in the 1920s.
+Margot and Donald were both encouraged to pursue artistic careers and both assisted their father on the Queen Mary's interior decoration in the 1930s.
 Donald worked with his father on many commissions.